Solar cycle: Climate

 The solar cycle variation of 0.1% has small but detectable effects on the Earth's climate.
-Camp and Tung suggest that solar irradiance correlates with a variation of 0.18 K ±0.08 K (0.32 °F ±0.14 °F) in measured average global temperature between solar maximum and minimum.
+Camp and Tung suggest that solar irradiance correlates with a variation of 0.18±0.08 K (0.32±0.14 °F) in measured average global temperature between solar maximum and minimum.

 Other effects include one study which found a relationship with wheat prices, and another one that found a weak correlation with the flow of water in the Paraná River.
 Eleven-year cycles have been found in tree-ring thicknesses and layers at the bottom of a lake hundreds of millions of years ago.

 The current scientific consensus on climate change is that solar variations only play a marginal role in driving global climate change, since the measured magnitude of recent solar variation is much smaller than the forcing due to greenhouse gases.
 Also, average solar activity in the 2010s was no higher than in the 1950s (see above), whereas average global temperatures had risen markedly over that period.
 Otherwise, the level of understanding of solar impacts on weather is low.

 Solar variations also affect the orbital decay of objects in low Earth orbit (LEO) by altering the density of the upper thermosphere.